Spiders: True or False?

 - False.
-While there are about 6,000 mammal species, scientists have identified over 43,000 spider species so far.
+While there are more than 5,400 mammal species, scientists have identified over 43,000 spider species so far.
 There may be at least as many still out there to be discovered.

 Every spider sheds its exoskeleton, the inflexible outer shell, several times during its life.

 - True.
 Most stop molting once they reach maturity, though females from some relatively primitive families of spiders continue to do so throughout their lives.